 Scott Bedbury, of Nike and Starbucks fame, concurs: “Brands become living, psychological concepts we hold in our minds for years.”

-In Brand Warfare, David F. D’Alessandro, CEO of John Hancock said, “A brand is whatever the consumer thinks of when he hears your company’s name.
+In Brand Warfare, David F. D’Alessandro, former CEO of John Hancock said, “A brand is whatever the consumer thinks of when he hears your company’s name.
 Branding is everything…”

 And everything is branding…

 Notable New York ad guy, Donny Deutsch, gave this definition of branding: “Great brands present an ethos, a religion, that people bond with.
 They go, ‘yes, I got that.
 I like the way you think.
 We’re on the same page.
 Let’s go!’ ”

 Which leads to another worthwhile distinction: The difference between the noun “brand,” and the verb “branding.”

 “Some companies equate branding with marketing,” says Jasper Kunde, author of Corporate Religion.
 “Design a sparkling new logo, run an exciting new campaign, and voila, you’re back on course.
 They are wrong.
 Branding is bigger.
 Much bigger.”

 If a brand is a set of mental associations about a company, then BrandING is the process of helping people formulate those associations.
 If advertising is “getting your name out there,” Branding is attaching something meaningful to your name.